Remember to ask for the right documentation

 Bill of sale and sales agreement

 Before you sign a bill of sale, you should examine whether a mortgage is registered in the recreational craft.
-If the craft has a gross tonnage below 5, you should contact the person registry.
-If the craft has a gross tonnage above 5, you should contact the Register of Shipping by email: email@example.com or by telephone: +45 72 19 60 00.
+If the craft has a gross tonnage below 20, you should contact the person registry to see if the current owner has put the vessel up as security for a loan or other.
+If the craft has a gross tonnage of or above 20, you should check The Ship Registry or contact the Register of Shipping by email (firstname.lastname@example.org) or by phone: +45 72 19 60 00.

 When you buy a new craft, a bill of sale will be drawn up that obliges the shipyard or the distributor to deliver the agreed craft with the agreed equipment at the agreed price on the agreed date.
 In connection with the bill of sale, you will also agree whether the buyer or the seller is to arrange for the financing and insurance as well as who is to pay for any transportation and launching as well as the amount of the down payment.
 The bill of sale is a binding document, and legally the deal has been made when the bill of sale has been signed.